-Erling Hope is a multi-media maker of things and experience technician.
+Erling Hope is a multi-media maker of things and experience-technician.
 For over thirty years, he has been exploring the influence of objects, images, and the built environment on aesthetic and religious sensibility.
-He has invented new building materials and developed novel and flexible collaborative processes for orchestrating group creative design and artistic output.
-Current projects include culture jamming the Conspiracy Industrial Complex and hard-hacking the love jones.
+He has invented new building materials and developed new collaborative processes for orchestrating group artistic output and ornamental design motîfs.
+Current projects include culture jamming the Conspiracy Industrial Complex, re-complicating consumer culture, and hard-hacking the love jones.

 There is no such thing as "green design".
 There is only design.
 There is no such thing as "fair trade".
 There is only trade: Anything else is a form of theft.
 Any aesthetic that fails to account for socially and environmentally sustainable outcomes, any design process that fails to incorporate green materials and methods, is inherently flawed and aesthetically corrupt.